-However, although coal production has existed in some of these countries for a longer period of time, the details (e.g., coal reserves, production capacity) of these countries as new sources of coal exports are not yet clear.
+However, although coal production has existed in some of these countries for a more extended period, the details (e.g., coal reserves, production capacity) of these countries as new sources of coal exports still need to be clarified.

-Market sources said European coal importers have developed comprehensive action plans that will assess the coal export capacity of these countries as both price and quality are in line with requirements.
+Market sources said European coal importers had developed comprehensive action plans to assess these countries’ coal export capacity as both price and quality are in line with requirements.

-“We have already booked some coal from Tanzania and Kazakhstan as the quality of coal from these two countries is better than many other sources.
-We have also conducted a tour of coal mines in Nigeria with the aim of tapping into potential but untapped markets.
+“We have already booked some coal from Tanzania and Kazakhstan as coal quality from these two countries is better than many other sources.
+We have also conducted a tour of coal mines in Nigeria to tap into potential but untapped markets.
 Previously the supply of Russian coal has been stable, so coal from these origins has been overlooked.”
 A top European coal importer said.

-The coal importer also said that some coal from Tanzania and Kazakhstan has entered Europe in the past 2 months.
-Earlier coal imports from these countries were low, but now there is a possibility of a significant increase in coal imports.
+The coal importer also said that some coal from Tanzania and Kazakhstan had entered Europe in the past two months.
+Earlier coal imports from these countries were low, but there is a possibility of a significant increase in coal imports.

 In April this year, the EU adopted a new sanction against Russia, banning the import of Russian coal, and a total ban is scheduled to take effect from August 10.

 Sources say that European coal importers of coal for coal-fired power plants require ideal coals of 5,700 calories or higher, with a sulfur content of 0.8% and volatile matter content of 20% to 24%, and that the quality of coal from new sources is closer to this requirement.